Local quenches, bulk entanglement entropy and a unitary Page curve

-In the CFT, these shock waves arise from the action of a primary operator $\mathcal{O}_\Delta$ on the vacuum \cite{Nozaki:2014hna,Nozaki:2014uaa,Caputa:2014vaa}, as discussed near equation \eqref{eq:normstate}.
+In the CFT, these shock waves arise from the action of a primary operator $\mathcal{O}_\Delta$ on the vacuum \cite{Nozaki:2014hna,He:2014mwa,Nozaki:2014uaa,Caputa:2014vaa}, as discussed near equation \eqref{eq:normstate}.
 In fact, we have deliberately identified the parameter $\alpha$ in the bulk trajectory \eqref{trajectory} with the UV regulator in the quenched state (\ref{eq:normstate}).
 For finite values of $\alpha$, the parameter gives the smearing of the operator $\cO_\Delta$ around $x=0$.
 Only in the limit $\alpha \to 0$, the bulk trajectory touches the boundary and we get an exactly local quench.
-In this limits, the energy \eqref{energy} post-quench diverges, and so will energy density as seen in Figure \ref{fig:stress}. analytically, the density looks like \bea \lim_{\alpha\to0}\mathcal{E}=\frac{E}{2}\left(\delta(t+x)+\delta(t-x)\right)\,. \eea The equal constant $E/2$ upfront implies that the heights of the two peaks remain constant, a consequence of energy conservation in the CFT\footnote{In higher dimensions, one would expect a spherical shock with amplitude proportional to $\mathcal{E}\sim \delta(t-r)/r^{d-2}$.}.
+In this limits, the energy \eqref{energy} post-quench diverges, and so will energy density as seen in Figure \ref{fig:stress}.
+Analytically, the density in this limit looks like \bea \lim_{\alpha\to0}\mathcal{E}=\frac{E}{2}\left(\delta(t+x)+\delta(t-x)\right)\,. \eea The equal constant $E/2$ upfront implies that the heights of the two peaks remain constant, a consequence of energy conservation in the CFT\footnote{In higher dimensions, one would expect a spherical shock with amplitude proportional to $\mathcal{E}\sim \delta(t-r)/r^{d-2}$.}.

 Our results for the stress-energy tensor are in agreement with the results of \cite{Nozaki:2013wia}, even though they worked in the regime of heavy operators.
 This is because the value of the conformal dimension $\Delta$ only appears as a multiplicative factor in the stress-energy tensor.
-In the bulk, this is manifested in the fact that the backreacted metric of the one-particle state looks identical to that of a conical defect for observer at infinity \cite{Belin:2018juv}.
-On the other hand, the expectation value of the scalar operator $\mathcal{O}_\Delta$ should be more sensitive to $\Delta$, and thus, should provide a more distinctive probe of the excited state.
-We will proceed to compute and study this quantity in the next subsection.
+In the bulk, this is manifested in the fact that the backreacted metric of the one-particle state looks identical to that of a conical defect for an observer at infinity \cite{Belin:2018juv}.